jeremenichelli/jeremias.codes/src/posts/2025-02-14-markdown-filters-eleventy.md

 ---
-title: The markdown filters your Eleventy projects need
+title: The markdown filters your Eleventy project needs
 excerpt: Migrating from my old Jekyll site to Eleventy meant two things, I lost a lot of out-of-the-box helpers, but at the same time gained the flexibility to extend any part of my site build pipeline via JavaScript.
 excerpt_2: While building one of these missing parts I used and no longer had, I realized I also needed its counterpart.
 ---

 It is clear Eleventy is heavily inspired by Jekyll, the static generator I used for the longest time.
-It came with Markdown and Liquid, an amazing combination.
+It came with markdown and Liquid, an amazing combination.

 But it was also slow and hard to extend unless you knew Ruby, which I didn't.